-It is used for creating accounts and managing customers, accounts receivables, invoices and payment.
-It is a real time, user-friendly interface which provides updated views of the customer’s balances, entitlements and provides access to full billing and receivables history.
+It is used for creating accounts and managing customers, accounts receivables, invoices, and payments.
+It is a real-time, user-friendly interface that provides updated views of the customer’s balances and entitlements and access to full billing and receivables history.

 Offer Design is used for designing the product offerings.
-It gives the ability to create and bundle services and products for rapid deployment of digital services and hybrid offerings.
+It allows the creation and bundle of services and products to deploy digital services and hybrid offerings rapidly.
 It is also used to configure non-currency resources such as customer loyalty points.

-It is a main component of cloud service setup which is used for configuring services, events, balance elements, and business configuration parameters.
+It is a main component of cloud service setup used for configuring services, events, balance elements, and business configuration parameters.

 It is used for scheduling and monitoring billing, payment, invoicing, and general ledger (GL) report jobs and for tracking business trends.